Lucaslandivar/ChatGPT-clone/README.md

 I became interested in the topic of an artificial intelligence API integration in my projects.
 I had never implemented an API before in any project, so I decided to start with this project.
 I carried out this project in html, css and javascript, where I was able to take advantage of my previous knowledge to make the project, how to save the chat in the browser (I learned this with my to-do list and Quiz App projects), eliminate the chat (I learned this with my to-do list project), changing the project's theme between light and dark (I learned this with my dashboard project and almost most), at the same time I learned how to integrate an API and more json.</p>

 <h2>Why i make this project?</h2>
-<p>I make this project so i can learn how to implement an API and how to make a chat project.</p>
+<p>I make this project so i can learn how to implement an API and how to make a chat project and also how to make a complete chat system.</p>

 <h2>How does this project work?</h2>
 <P>To use the project is simple, just write "hello lucas" and present your doubts or questions, same scheme as ChatGPT, just don't put "hello" because it will generate a random text (I don't know why, but I've done everything to fixed that error but it didn't work).</p>